Errors Dynamics in Affine Group Systems: Introduction

 Besides, several studies have been conducted to examine stochastic processes in Lie groups~\cite{CASTELL199513,Marjanovic2018}.
-Stochastic differential equations~(SDEs) in the Lie algebra play an essential role when considering the stochastic continuous-time process or the noise evolving in the Lie group.
-Marjanovi and Solo~\cite{Marjanovic2018} proposed a geometric SDE scheme for matrix Lie groups that can guarantee the numerical solution maintaining in the Lie group.
-Inspired by their work, we continue to derive the geometric SDE of invariant errors in an affine group system under disturbances.
-The dynamical system is with perturbation in the tangent space of the group state, and two classes of disturbances are considered: smooth ones and Brownian motions.
-In particular, our main contributions are two-fold: \begin{enumerate}[$(i)$.] \item We discuss the connections between an affine group system and a linear one in Proposition~\ref{pro:linear_and_affine}.
-Two equivalent characterizations of a linear group system are derived using the homomorphism of its transition flow and the linearity of its Lie algebra counterpart, see Proposition~\ref{pro:linear_system_property} for greater details.
-We further investigate the evolution of a linear group system when it is diffused (in a left-invariant or right-invariant manner) by a Brownian motion in tangent spaces.
-Theorem~\ref{thm:1} shows that the dynamics projected in the Lie algebra is governed by a SDE with a linear drift term, whose explicit form is given in~\eqref{eqn:continous_time_sde}.
+Barrau and Bonnabel~\cite{Barrau2018CDC} have proposed Stratonovich stochastic differential equations~(SDE's) on state within the Lie group.
+However, SDE's in Lie algebras are essential for analyzing statistics (e.g. covariance) and its It\^o form is a requirement for the majority of numerical methods (e.g. Euler scheme).
+Marjanovi and Solo~\cite{Marjanovic2018} proposed geometric SDE's approach for matrix Lie groups, which is expressed in the form of the Lie algebra.
+Inspired by their work, we continue to derive the geometric SDE's of invariant errors in an affine group system under disturbances.
+Smooth one and Brownian motions, are considered as the pertubation in the tangent space of the state.
+In particular, our main contributions are two-fold: \begin{enumerate}[$(i)$.] \item We analyze the linear group system in Proposition~\ref{pro:linear_system_property} in detail before delving into the error dynamics of the affine group system.
+We derive two equivalent characterizations of a linear group system using the homomorphism of its transition flow and the linearity of its Lie algebra counterpart, see Proposition~\ref{pro:linear_system_property} for greater details.
+We further study the evolution of a linear group system diffused (in a left-invariant or right-invariant manner) by a Brownian motion in tangent spaces, which is written into a Stratonovich SDE.
+Theorem~\ref{thm:1} shows that the dynamics projected in the Lie algebra is governed by an it\^o SDE with a linear drift term and a ``pining term'', given in~\eqref{eqn:continous_time_sde}.

-\item We apply the aforementioned findings in the error dynamics analysis between two distinct matrix group trajectories that are governed by the same affine system rule.
-The dynamics of the error is a linear group system.
-In the presence of differentiable disturbances, we derive an ordinary differential equation (ODE) characterizing the evolution of the projected errors in the Lie algebra, see Theorem~\ref{thm: log_linear_specific_model}.
-The counterpart with stochastic disturbances is derived for the projected errors in terms of a SDE by applying Theorem~\ref{thm:1}.
+\item We use the previously mentioned discoveries to analyze the error dynamics between two different matrix group trajectories that are regulated by the same affine system.
+In this manner, error dynamics is a linear group system.
+We obtain an ordinary differential equation (ODE) describing the development of the projected errors in the Lie algebra in the presence of differentiable disturbances, as stated in Theorem~\ref{thm: log_linear_specific_model}.
+Theorem~\ref{thm:SDE_of_Lie_logarithm} is derived to derive the counterpart with stochastic ones for errors in the form of an SDE.

 \end{enumerate} The remainder of the paper is organized as follows.
 Section~\ref{sec:preliminary} gives a brief preliminary of matrix Lie groups.
 Section~\ref{sec:affine group system} presents the main results for affine and linear group systems.
 Section~\ref{sec:sde} presents our main results in analyzing the error dynamics between two trajectories generated by an affine group system rule and in a special matrix group class $SE_N(3)$.
 Section~\ref{sec:conclusion} concludes the paper.